Request a road safety improvement through Safer, Better Streets

 Safer, Better Streets is our framework, a set of principles and rules, that we use to assess and prioritise safety improvements in Brighton & Hove.

-We receive many requests from residents about road safety.
+Brighton & Hove City Council receives many requests from residents about road safety.
 These include concerns about speeding, rat running, cycle safety or perceived collision blackspots.

-We carefully consider all requests and first check whether the location meets the minimum criteria for improvements.
-An initial assessment is carried out to measure vehicle speeds and/ or pedestrian counts.
-Small measures such as road markings, signs or Motion Vehicle Activated Signs (MVAS) may be introduced to resolve issues quickly, where appropriate.
+An initial assessment is carried out to measure vehicle speeds and/or pedestrian counts.
+Small measures such as road markings, signs, or Motion Vehicle Activated Signs (MVAS) may be introduced to resolve issues quickly, where appropriate.

 - perceived risks to pedestrians and cyclists